sridevopsb80/learn-ansible/README.md

 vim servers
 ````

-Check connectivity with the Node with Ping module.
+Check connectivity with the Node with Ping module (module denoted by -m).
 Ping should return pong.
+In case of small number of nodes, we can either go with an inventory file or specify the node IPs individually.
+When we list the individual IPs, IPs need to be separated using a comma.

 ````
 ansible -i <inventory filename> all -e ansible_user=<username> -e ansible_password=<password> -m ping